rizfahma/nustrato/README.md

 The blog posts on the demo serve as the documentation and configuration.

+### Now Playing setup

+Provide a URL returning `{ "videoId": "id" }` in an environment variable named `PUBLIC_NOW_PLAYING_URL`.
+The home page will fetch this endpoint to embed your currently playing YouTube Music track.

 ## 💻 Commands

 All commands are run from the root of the project, from a terminal: